Raschka-research-group/coral-pytorch/docs/tutorials/pytorch_lightning/ordinal-corn_tripadvisor.md

 - Xintong Shi, Wenzhi Cao, and Sebastian Raschka (2021).
 Deep Neural Networks for Rank-Consistent Ordinal Regression Based On Conditional Probabilities.
 Arxiv preprint;  [https://arxiv.org/abs/2111.08851](https://arxiv.org/abs/2111.08851)

-We will be using a balanced version of the TripAdvisor Hotel Review dataset (https://www.kaggle.com/andrewmvd/trip-advisor-hotel-reviews) that we used in the CORN manuscript (https://github.com/Raschka-research-group/corn-ordinal-neuralnet/blob/main/datasets/tripadvisor/tripadvisor_balanced.csv).
+We will be using a balanced version of the [TripAdvisor Hotel Review](https://www.kaggle.com/andrewmvd/trip-advisor-hotel-reviews) dataset that [we used](https://github.com/Raschka-research-group/corn-ordinal-neuralnet/blob/main/datasets/tripadvisor/tripadvisor_balanced.csv) in the CORN manuscript.

 ## General settings and hyperparameters